Serving our community for almost 20 years.

 R U OK? works to prevent that lack of belonging and sense of connection that can develop in people.
 Through education and encouragement of people to take the time to ask "Are you OK?" as a genuine and authentic question and listen to the reply with an open mind, we can help those around us who are struggling with life to feel connected and supported, long before they think about suicide.

 Social connections, such as regular, face-to-face, meaningful conversations about life, are a protective factor against suicide.
 Asking, “Are you OK?” is a great place to start these conversations.
 The R U OK?
-Campaign encourages the use of a four-step model to have these conversations:
+Any Day Campaign encourages the use of a four-step model to have these conversations:

 1. Ask the person how they’re going